 Planned actions include site visit reports, change requests and other items pertaining to osteopathic medical school accreditation.

 The American Osteopathic Association’s Commission on Osteopathic College Accreditation (COCA) is recognized by the United States Department of Education as the accreditor of colleges of osteopathic medicine.
 Accreditation from the COCA signifies that a college has met or exceeded the Commission’s standards for educational quality.
+Check back for information about the next COCA meeting.

 View final actions taken by the commission at past meetings dating back to 2011: